The 4 major US cities where the average starter home is still affordable: study - NewsBreak

 Higher mortgage rates reduce homebuyers’ purchasing power, resulting in fewer people being able to afford to buy a home.
 Consider, a buyer who got a 3% rate on a 30-year mortgage to buy a $300,000 home last year would only be able to borrow $190,000 today for the same monthly payment.

-“This is why the buyers have essentially been pushed out of the market,” said Lawrence Yun, chief economist for the National Association of Reator’s.
+“This is why the buyers have essentially been pushed out of the market,” said Lawrence Yun, chief economist for the National Association of Realtors.

 Mortgage rates have risen sharply along with the 10-year Treasury yield, which has been climbing amid expectations that the Federal Reserve will keep hiking interest rates in its bid to bring down inflation.
 The 10-year yield reached its highest level since June 2008 last week.